 What was Adam, the first man, really like?
 Learn the amazing facts about this unique man from whom we all descended!
 And see why the First Adam needed the Last Adam.

-Hebrew: 'enosh, man as mortal, transient, perishable (2 Chronicles 14:11; Isaiah 8:1; Job 15:14; Psalms 8:4; 9:19,20; 103:15).
+Meaning: a man or mankind—as mortal, transient, perishable (2 Chronicles 14:11; Isaiah 8:1; Job 15:14; Psalms 8:4; 9:19-20; 103:15)

-It is applied to women (Joshua 8:25)—Hebrew: נָשִׁים —transliteration: ishshah (a feminine noun).
+It is also applied to women (Joshua 8:25)—Hebrew: נָשִׁים —transliteration: ishshah (a feminine noun).

-…with reference to his strength, as distinguished from women ( Deuteronomy 22:5) and from children (Exodus 12:37); a husband (Proverbs 6:34).
+…with reference to his strength, as distinguished from women ( Deuteronomy 22:5) and from children (Exodus 12:37)